top of page

 • Will my child be able to go to college?

-If that’s the direction a student chooses, yes.
+If that’s the direction a learner chooses, yes.
 Colleges have been accepting students from homeschooling families and non-traditional schools for as long as colleges have existed.
 When a self-directed learner decides they want to go to college, they know why they want to go.
 Many students unquestioningly spend thousands of dollars and several years of their lives going through college because that’s what they think they’re “supposed” to do.
 Intentionally entering a learning environment to accomplish a specific purpose is more likely to bring about positive outcomes.
-We don’t yet have longitudinal data on ALCs, but we do have it on self-directed education.
+We don’t yet have longitudinal data on ALCs,but we do have it on self-directed education.
 Most of the kids who want to get into college do.
 Having alternative forms of record keeping and evaluation has not been an impediment for kids who want to go to college.
-In fact, there’s a proven advantage for people whose college applications can’t be tidily ranked by GPA and academic track: a human has to actually look at their portfolio.
+In fact, there’sa proven advantage for people whose college applications can’t be tidily ranked by GPA and academic track: a human has to actually look at their portfolio.
 ALC students document their learning on sharable platforms, such as blogs and kanbans.
 As a result, they typically find it easy to construct a rich portfolio, and some already have created portfolios for their personal websites.

 • Are you a religious based program?